One challenge – five solutions

 2. Ride sharing

-a form of smart mobility
+a form of sustainable mobility

 More than seven million people worldwide already use car-sharing services.
 By 2022, the number is expected to increase 60 percent, to 685 million people.
 Here too, digital solutions are contributing to eco-friendly and stress-free everyday mobility.
 One of these is the “mobeBW” pilot project, which Bosch completed in 2017 in collaboration with the Baden-Wuerttemberg ministry of transportation.
 People living in the Stuttgart region can install a mobility assistant on their smartphone that helps them choose a suitable mode of transport.
 The app informs them of the various available services, plans their route, and buys the ticket.
 Another digital sharing service is COUP, an electric scooter company.
 With the help of an app, users can find the closest eScooter within seconds, reserve it, and drive off immediately.
 After a successful launch in Berlin, 600 electric scooters hit the streets of Paris in 2017.
 In 2018, the offer will also be expanded to Madrid.